iluvjava/Maths/Notebook 2.0 markdown/AMATH 585 Numerical Analysis of BVP/Stationary Iterative Methods.md

+---
+alias: Successive Over Relaxation (SOR)
+---
-This is the preq: [Jacobi Gauss Sediel Iterations](../AMATH%20581%20Scientific%20Computing/Jacobi%20Gauss%20Sediel%20Iterations.md)
+This is the preq: [Jacobi, Gauss Sediel Iterations](../AMATH%20581%20Scientific%20Computing/Jacobi,%20Gauss%20Sediel%20Iterations.md).
+Here is more advanced coverage of the same topic.

 ---
 ### **Intro**